 Management Fees.
 Management fees include both base management fees as well as Part I incentive fees.
-In our consolidated results, our base management fees attributable to our Consolidated Funds were eliminated in our consolidated results of operations.

-· Base Management Fees.
+- Base Management Fees.
 Base management fees are generally based on a defined percentage of (i) average or total gross assets, including assets acquired with leverage, (ii) total commitments, (iii) net invested capital, (iv) NAV or (v) lower of cost or market value of a fund's portfolio investments.
 These fees are calculated quarterly and are paid in cash in advance or in arrears depending on each specific fund.
-Base management fees are recognized as revenue in the period advisory services are rendered, subject to our assessment of collectability.

-In addition, we also receive non asset-based management fees that may include special fees such as origination fees, transaction fees and similar fees paid to us in connection with portfolio investments of our funds.
-These fees are specific to particular transactions and the contractual terms of the portfolio investments, and are recognized when earned.

-· Part I Incentive Fees.
-We also include Part I incentive fees that we receive from our permanent capital vehicles in Management Fees due to their predictable and consistent nature.
+Base management fees are recognized as revenue in the period advisory services are rendered, subject to our assessment of collectability. - In addition, we also receive non asset-based management fees that may include special fees such as origination fees, transaction fees and similar fees paid to us in connection with portfolio investments of our funds.
+These fees are specific to particular transactions and the contractual terms of the portfolio investments, and are recognized when earned. - Part I Incentive Fees.
+We also include Part I incentive fees that we receive from our permanent capital vehicles and certain of our long-dated private funds in management fees.
 Part I incentive fees are paid quarterly, in cash, and are driven primarily by net interest income on senior secured loans.
-These fees are not subject to clawbacks or netting against realized losses, which would benefit us during a time of asset price distress, as we would continue to earn fees so long as the loans we invest in are paying current interest.
-Given we are primarily an asset manager of yield-oriented products and our incentive fees are primarily derived from spread income rather than trading or capital gains, we believe Part I incentive fees will continue to be consistent and predictable.
+Effective January 1, 2016, as it relates to MCC, these fees are subject to netting against realized and unrealized losses.
+We are primarily an asset manager of yield-oriented products and our incentive fees are primarily derived from spread income rather than trading or capital gains.
 In addition, we also carefully manage interest rate risk.
 We are generally positioned to benefit from a raising rate environment, which should benefit fees paid to us from our vehicles and funds.